 In 2014 I thru-hiked Pacific Crest Trail a second time.
 You can see all 116 of those blog posts here.
 Why did I hike the PCT a second time?
 I don’t know.
 Why does anything do anything?
 Why is there something instead of nothing?

 In 2015 I thru-hiked the Continental Divide Trail.
 You can see all those posts here.
-Since then I’ve also thru-hiked the Lowest to Highest Route, the Hayduke Route, the Wind River High Route and the Kings Canyon High Basin Route.
+Since then I’ve also thru-hiked the Lowest to Highest Route, the Hayduke Route, the Wind River High Route, the Kings Canyon High Basin Route and some other things.
 Those links are in the menu up top.

 Contact me: email@example.com

 I am 38 years old.
 I was raised in Alaska on welfare by a schizophrenic single mother who thought that she was the reincarnation of the Virgin Mary.
 At fourteen I was adopted by my conservative catholic grandparents, and I went to highschool in a small Colorado town near the Utah border.
 At seventeen I moved out on my own.
 I worked graveyard shifts at Denny’s to support myself during my senior year of highschool.
 In 2001, at nineteen, I moved to Portland, and fell in with a bunch of straight-edge anarchists.
 They taught me how to ride freight trains, dumpster all my food, talk about my feelings, and cook things in cast iron skillets.
 It was fucking awesome.
 I spent my twenties working summers in Alaska, writing in the winters in Portland, and in between I hitchhiked and rode freight trains across this great North American continent.
 At 28 I was tired of breathing diesel exhaust and accruing trespassing tickets so I hung up my stained carharts, so to speak, figuring my life of adventure was over.
 That sucked.
 Luckily, a few years later I discovered long-distance hiking.
 And here we are.